 - Using X-ray or another technique to look at your joints

 Your orthopedic specialist is there to answer all your questions about managing your pain and choosing a treatment.
-If your physician suggests joint replacement, he or she believes this offers you the best chance to reduce your pain and increase your comfort and mobility.
+If your physician suggests joint replacement, it’s because they believe it will offer you the best chance to reduce your pain and increase your comfort and mobility.

 Your medical team will work with you to schedule your surgery.
 In most cases, there’s no need to delay.
 In fact, waiting on surgery may prolong your pain and make everyday activities increasingly challenging.

-Learn more about our Orthopedic Care and how we can help you restore your vibrant, active life.
+Learn more about our Orthopedic Care, our powerful partnership and how we can partner with you to restore your vibrant, active life.